djmsampson/layout2/tbx/layoutdoc/CompatibilityConsiderations.md

 ## Web Graphics Support

-In R2016a, MathWorks introduced JavaScript\-based MATLAB graphics (*web graphics*) alongside the earlier Java\-based system.
+In R2016a, MathWorks introduced JavaScript-based MATLAB graphics (*web graphics*) alongside the earlier Java-based system.
 Web graphics offers additional components and deployment technologies, and has been maturing ever since.
 The web graphics system is accessed by creating a figure using the [`uifigure`](https://www.mathworks.com/help/matlab/ref/uifigure.html) function rather than the [`figure`](https://www.mathworks.com/help/matlab/ref/figure.html) function.

 Many developers using GUI Layout Toolbox have requested web graphics support.
 This actually depends mostly on feature completeness of the web graphics system itself, rather than changes to GUI Layout Toolbox.